Susanxuan/CRISP/README.md

 ```

 Prediction with trained model: \
 Follow the [tutorial notebook](/tutorials/zeroshot_prediction.ipynb).
-We provide the trained model parameter from Neurips and Sciplex3, repectively.
+We provide the trained model parameter from Neurips and Sciplex3, respectively.

 ## Data